-S.A.S. is a French Muslim woman who would like to wear the veil in public but would be prosecuted if she did so.
-She filed an application to the European Court of Human Rights challenging the law, alleging violations of the prohibition of degrading treatment (Article 3), the right to respect for her private life (Article 8), the right to freedom of religion (Article 9), freedom of expression (Article 10), freedom of assembly and association (Article 11), and the prohibition against discrimination (Article 14).
+S.A.S. [name anonymized at her request by the European Court] is a French Muslim woman who would like to wear the veil in public but would be prosecuted if she did so.
+She filed an application to the European Court of Human Rights challenging the law the day it entered into force, alleging violations of the prohibition of degrading treatment (Article 3), the right to respect for her private life (Article 8), the right to freedom of religion (Article 9), freedom of expression (Article 10), freedom of assembly and association (Article 11), and the prohibition against discrimination (Article 14).

-The Justice Initiative filed written comments with the European Court of Human Rights addressing the comparative practice of Western European states with respect to regulating the full-face veil, setting out the main considerations for the application of the principle of proportionality, and setting out the findings of the Open Society Foundations report Unveiling the Truth which is the first empirical research into the experiences and motivations of women who wear a full-face veil in France.
+The Justice Initiative filed two written comments as third party intervener with the European Court of Human Rights.
+In its first set of comments Justice Initiatve addressed the comparative practice of Western European states with respect to regulating the full-face veil, set out the main considerations for the application of the principle of proportionality, and setout the findings of the Open Society Foundations report Unveiling the Truth which is the first qualitative empirical research into the experiences and motivations of women who wear a full-face veil in France.

 The Justice Initiative made the following arguments to the Court.

 Comparative Practice.
 A review of the provenance and status of comparative bans on full-face veils in Belgium, Germany, Italy, and the Netherlands, demonstrating that the French law at issue in this case imposes more stringent restrictions than the laws of other countries except Belgium.